 I love my kids more than anything.
 So, I get it, how they perform is important to me.
 But their performance is not a reflection of my parenting, just a shadow.
-The most important mental skill of athletes reaching their full potential is passion- the love for their sport!
-Each of the following is related to nurturing their passion, not the parents.
+The most important elements of youth sports is passion- a love for their sport!
+Each of the following recommendation is related to nurturing their own passion.
 Remember, sport teaches whatever we want it to teach…

 Here are 6 ways that sports parents are doing it wrong.